 When is Mental Health Awareness Week 2022?

 Mental Health Awareness Week takes place from Monday 9th May to Sunday 15th May this year.
 The theme this year is loneliness, how it affects our mental health and how everyone can play a part in reducing loneliness in their communities.
-You can read more about how you can get involved here.
+You can read more about how you can get involved with wellbeing gifts.

 WellBox has a wide range of wellbeing boxes designed to remind your staff to take time out to look after themselves, find out more here.